- Find meetings near you

 What Is Delirium Tremens?

-Delirium tremens (DT) is the most severe form of alcohol withdrawal and is sometimes referred to as alcohol withdrawal delirium.4 DT involves sudden and severe nervous system changes.
-DT can occur any time after a prolonged period of heavy alcohol abuse, especially if you haven’t eaten any food.5
+Delirium tremens (DTs) is the most severe form of alcohol withdrawal and is sometimes referred to as alcohol withdrawal delirium.
+DTs features sudden and severe nervous system changes that can occur any time after a prolonged period of heavy alcohol abuse.

 Delirium tremens was first recognized as a condition attributed to excessive alcohol misuse in 1813.
-The anticipated mortality of DT is 37% if an individual does not receive medical attention and treatment.5
+Without appropriate treatment, in 2023, experts estimated a mortality rate of 37%.

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.

-To be diagnosed with delirium tremens, you must have delirium and be in severe alcohol withdrawal.
-Delirium is characterized by rapid onset of symptoms, which include disturbances in consciousness, motor activity, cognition and thinking, and sleep-wake cycles.
+Diagnostic criteria include having delirium and being in severe alcohol withdrawal.
+Delirium is characterized by a rapid onset of symptoms, including disturbances in consciousness, motor activity, cognition, thinking, and sleep-wake cycles.

-Delirium tremens is usually a short-lasting condition with a typical duration of 3-4 days but can last up to 10 days.4 It usually starts with cognitive disturbances and confusion and ends with prolonged sleep.
+As noted in 2018, delirium tremens is usually a short-lived condition with a typical duration of 3-4 days.
+However, it can last up to 10 days in severe cases.
+It usually starts with cognitive disturbances and confusion and ends with prolonged sleep.

 What Are Delirium Tremens Symptoms?